realA10001986/VSR/README.md

 ##### &#9654; Sensor Offset

 This offset, which can range from -3.0 to 3.0, is added to the sensor measurement, in order to compensate sensor inaccuracy or suboptimal sensor placement.
 This offset is only applied to a value read from a sensor connected to the VSR, and ignored when temperature is transmitted from a TCD; the TCD has its own Offset setting which is applied to the temperature reading before transmission.

-#### <ins>Network settings</ins>

-##### &#9654; Hostname

-The device's hostname in the WiFi network.
-Defaults to 'vsr'.
-This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
-The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://vsr.local)

-This setting applies to both AP-mode and when your VSR is connected to a WiFi network.
-If you have more than one VSR in your local network, please give them unique hostnames.

-##### &#9654; WiFi connection attempts

-Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

-##### &#9654; WiFi connection timeout

-Number of seconds before a timeout occurs when connecting to a WiFi network.
-When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

-#### <ins>Network settings for AP-mode</ins>

-##### &#9654; Network name (SSID) appendix

-By default, when your VSR creates a WiFi network of its own ("AP-mode"), this network is named "VSR-AP".
-In case you have multiple VSRs in your vicinity, you can have a string appended to create a unique network name.
-If you, for instance, enter "-ABC" here, the WiFi network name will be "VSR-AP-ABC".
-Characters A-Z, a-z, 0-9 and - are allowed.

-##### &#9654; Password

-By default, and if this field is empty, the VSR's own WiFi network ("AP-mode") will be unprotected.
-If you want to protect your VSR access point, enter your password here.
-It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your VSR, select _Admin_ [button mode](#button-modes), and _hold_ "4C"; "RST" will be displayed, and your WiFi password is deleted.
-Then power-down and power-up your VSR and the access point will start unprotected.

 #### <ins>Settings for BTTFN communication</ins>